-Females involved in sports involving landing from a jump, abrupt changing of directions and cutting, such as basketball, soccer, gymnastics, skiing and gymnastics are especially at risk.
-Reports state that women basketball players are 5 to 7 times more likely to have an ACL injuries than men and that female soccer players are injured more than twice as often as men (American Council on Exercise, 2009).
-On average, women rupture their ACL ligaments 5 years earlier than men do.
-In addition, majority of females with torn ACLs are between the ages of 15 and 25.
+Women involved in sports that require landing from a jump, rapid directional changes, and cutting, such as basketball, soccer, gymnastics, skiing, and gymnastics, are particularly vulnerable.
+Reports state that women basketball players are 5 to 7 times more likely to have ACL injuries than men, and those female soccer players are injured more than twice as often as men (American Council on Exercise, 2009).
+On average, women rupture their ACL ligaments five years earlier than men.
+In addition, most females with torn ACLs are between the ages of 15 and 25.

-Although the exact cause is still unclear, and the possibility of a complex interplay between different factors is likely, possible explanations of the gender difference in the rate of ACL injuries have been suggest and reviewed.
-The suggested reasons are anatomic differences, joint laxity, range of motion, hormonal secretion and training techniques are suggested factors that predispose women to ACL injuries.
+The interplay of different factors may account for the gender difference in ACL injury rates, and the cause is still unclear.
+However, possible explanations have been proposed and reviewed.
+The suggested reasons are anatomic differences, joint laxity, range of motion, hormonal secretion, and training techniques are proposed factors that predispose women to ACL injuries.

-There are two different factors that can influence an injury.
+Two different factors can influence an injury.
 The first is intrinsic factors.
-Intrinsic factors are internal factors with the body that can increase the risk of injury.
+Intrinsic factors are internal factors within the body that can increase the risk of injury.

-5 Intrinsic factors that Lead to ACL Injuries in Females
+5 Intrinsic factors that Lead to ACL Injuries in Female Athletes

-#4 – Hormones – Generally, women have greater knee laxity, which may be influenced by the hormones secreted in large amounts by the females.
-Receptors for estrogen and progesterone have been identified on the ACL; thus, hormonal fluctuations occurring during the menstrual cycle may influence the structure of the ACL.
+Generally, women have more significant knee laxity, which may be influenced by the hormones secreted in large amounts by the females.
+Receptors for estrogen and progesterone have been identified in the ACL; thus, hormonal fluctuations occurring during the menstrual cycle may influence the structure of the ACL.
 It was found that women are more susceptible to ACL tears during the ovulatory phase (days 5 through 12 of the menstrual cycle), when the estrogen and progesterone levels are high, increasing the laxity and susceptibility of the ligament to overstretching.

 This is part 1 of this article.
-In part 2, I will go through extrinsic factors that lead to more ACL injuries in females.
+In part 2, I will go through extrinsic factors that lead to more female ACL injuries.